-Our native plants are propagated on-site or in regional nurseries.
+Our native plants are propagated and collected on-site or in regional nurseries.
 Seeds or propagation materials are sometimes sourced from wild stands in ways that don’t harm the stand or the ecology.

 Our main potting soil is made from almost entirely locally-sourced ingredients like Douglas Fir bark, pumice stone, and compost.
 Most importantly, it's peat-free!
 (Peat moss is a standard soil ingredient and is mined unsustainably from fragile northern ecosystems).
 In our seeding mix, we have shifted away from Peat, as well, using coconut coir instead.